Intro to Mixed Ice Climbing in Banff and Canmore covers the basics of climbing rock and ice interchangeably with axes, gloves, and crampons.

 Mixed climbing is fun, exciting, and has become an important part of any ice climber’s repertoire.
 The modern ice climber will practice both ice and mixed climbing every winter.

 Mixed climbing will radically improve anyone’s alpine climbing skills.
-Through our experience driven Mixed Master technique participants will be introduced to the necessary skill set to establish a safe and solid mixed climbing foundation.
+Through our experience driven technique, you will be introduced to the necessary skill set to establish a safe and solid mixed climbing foundation.
 Learn not only important dry tooling techniques but also tricks of the trade that make all the difference.

 Everything you need to establish a good mixed climbing foundation is covered:

-This excellent course is a perfectly made next step to our Introduction to Ice Course and goes hand in hand with our Intro to Multi-Pitch Ice Climbing Course.
+This excellent course is a designed as the next step to our Introduction to Ice Course and goes hand in hand with our Intro to Multi-Pitch Ice Climbing Course.

 Meet and greet, sign waivers, discuss current weather and local conditions, gear check